What is anxiety?

-- have experienced a distressing event in the past that makes you feel anxious and insecure
+- have experienced a distressing event in the past that makes you feel anxious

 - have faced bereavement, redundancy or divorce

-- feel stressed at home or work
+- feel stressed at home or work.

 Your physical health can also impact your mental wellbeing, especially if you are living with a long-term condition.
 You might get anxious if you don’t feel in control of your condition.
 A stressful event like becoming breathless, having a chest infection or a stay in hospital might make you worry too.